 1. Offers to invest in a new cryptocurrency that doesn’t actually exist

 When a cryptocurrency is offered before it’s launched to the market, it’s called an ICO (similar to a new stock’s IPO).
-Sometimes these new coins are fabricated and an investor puts their cash into a cryptocurrency that does not exist.
+But sometimes these new coins are fabricated and an investor puts their cash into a cryptocurrency that does not exist.

 OneCoin, an infamous crypto fraud, convinced people between 2015 and 2017 to invest in what turned out to be a Ponzi scheme.
 PlusToken, which presented itself as a South Korean crypto exchange and wallet provider and attracted two million investors between May 2018 and June 2019 also turned out to be a Ponzi scheme.
 Michael Burry, an American investor who shot to fame when he bet against the mortgage securities before the 2008 financial crisis says: “An estimated 10,000 new coins have been minted this year - who can say how many will turn out to be shams?”